ArrowM/auto1111-improved-prompt-matrix/README.md

 An input of `a <corgi|cat> wearing <goggles|a hat>`
 Will output 4 prompts: `a corgi wearing goggles`, `a corgi wearing a hat`, `a cat wearing goggles`, `a cat wearing a hat`

-When using a `batch count` > 1, each prompt variation will be generated for each seed. `batch size` is ignored.
+Each output prompt will be generated for each seed when using a `batch count` > 1. `batch size` is ignored.